This guide walks you through building a Polymarket copy-trading bot. A Turbo pipeline decodes on-chainDocumentation Index

 On-chain balance as source of truth

-Before every BUY, the task reads USDC.e balance directly from Polygon rather than keeping a local counter:Signing and submitting via ctx.fetch
+Before every BUY, the task reads pUSD balance directly from Polygon rather than keeping a local counter. pUSD has 6 decimals (matching USDC.e):Signing and submitting via ctx.fetch

-Polymarket’s @polymarket/clob-client SDK uses axios for HTTP, which fails under Compose’s task runtime because task binaries run without --allow-net.
-The template reuses the SDK’s pure signing utilities (local crypto only) and routes every HTTP call through ctx.fetch:
+Polymarket’s @polymarket/clob-client-v2 SDK uses axios for HTTP, which fails under Compose’s task runtime because task binaries run without --allow-net.
+The template reuses the SDK’s pure signing utilities (local crypto only) and routes every HTTP call through ctx.fetch.
+The version: 2 argument selects the V2 Exchange domain and order struct (V2 fees are computed on-chain, so they are no longer signed):

 ctx.fetch is host-mediated, which means it has network access even though the task itself does not.
 This is the general pattern for calling external APIs from a Compose task — see calling external APIs for more.